 Modes of identity and belonging among de facto stateless ethnic Vietnamese children living in Cambodia

 My research provides an analysis of an understudied area of belonging by examining the lives of those deemed to be doubly marginal: stateless children.
-Statelessness is an emerging topic of research that so far has been dominated by legal analyses; I was interested in the daily lived experience of living in limbo.
-In demonstrating how meaningful belonging is achieved in spaces of invisibility, I make evident that statelessness does not equate to ontological dehumanisation, which is often the picture painted by a strict legal analysis of those living without citizenship.
+Statelessness is an emerging topic of research that so far has been dominated by legal analyses; I was interested in the daily lived experience.
+In demonstrating how meaningful belonging is achieved in spaces of 'invisibility', I make evident that statelessness does not equate to ontological dehumanisation, which is often the picture painted by a strict legal analysis of those living without citizenship.
 Rather, children are able to negotiate problematic social positioning and access opportunities through relationships formed locally, and within transnational organisations that open up new possibilities to belong, albeit in a context of precarity, frequent setbacks and tragedy.
 As noncitizens, these children are shown to be active agents tactfully negotiating the boundaries of inclusion and exclusion.
 This research therefore fills a gap in thinking around children’s statelessness, identity and belonging.
 It speaks to the burgeoning literature on children’s geographies, the sociology of citizenship, rights and belonging and adds to an understanding of the anthropology of childhood.
 As such, themes in this research pertain to a discussion on citizenship, human rights, morality, religious conversion, ethnicity and inter-generational mobilities.
 This project is interdisciplinary in nature but has an anthropological undercurrent.

 What is statelessness?

 Article 1 of the 1954 Statelessness Convention defines a stateless person as one “who is not considered a national by any State under the operation of its law.”
 This is legally defined as de jure stateless.
-According to the Institute on Statelessness and Exclusion at least 15 million people face life without a nationality today and another child is born stateless every 10 minutes.
+According to the Institute on Statelessness and Inclusion at least 15 million people face life without a nationality today and another child is born stateless every 10 minutes.
 Statelessness is a global problem.
 It affects people around the world from the Thailand Hill Tribes in Asia to the Kenyan Nubians in Africa to Dominicans of Haitian-descent in the Caribbean, to the Roma in Europe.
 Whilst some stateless people are refugees, many have never left their country of birth.
 Even though the problems related to statelessness across the globe may manifest themselves differently, at its core is a group of people who have been denied a legal identity.

 Why are people stateless?